Mom Goes Camping

 Storage

+Cloud Up 2P: The Naturehike Cloud Up 2 has a decent-sized vestibule which easily fits my 55L pack plus two pairs of boots.
+There is a lantern hook inside as well as one small pocket over the door.
+However, there are no side pockets in the tent.
 I was surprised how much this annoyed me.
 I had nowhere to keep TP, my glasses case, and other items we need to access quickly.
 The overhead pocket is annoying to reach from outside — you have to crouch into the tent to grab anything from it.

-Naturehike Cloud Up 2 in snow
+Price of Naturehike Cloud Up Tents

 Cloud Up 2 vs. FlyCreek HV UL2